-MET 405 - Externship-MET Sr. III
+MET405 Externship-MET Sr. III

-This course provides the student with practical training through collaboration with industry partners.
-Students will learn to apply acquired competencies and skills in a technical setting facility.
-Upon successful course completion, students will be able to demonstrate a working knowledge of a mechanical engineering technologist's duties and responsibilities.
-Prerequisite: Approval of the Academic Advisor
+This course provides the student with applied practical training through collaboration with industry partners.
+Students will learn how to apply acquired competencies and skills in a technical setting facility.
+Upon successful course completion, students will able to demonstrate a working knowledge of a mechanical engineering technologist's duties and responsibilities.

-MET 406 - Externship-MET Sr. II
+MET406 Externship-MET Sr. II